DarshGupta1910/Udacity_AWS_ML-course/Lesson 2 (What is Machine Learning)/3. Introduction to Machine Learning Steps/readme.md

 1. [This healthcare-based example](https://aws.amazon.com/blogs/machine-learning/create-a-model-for-predicting-orthopedic-pathology-using-amazon-sagemaker/), which automates the prediction of spinal pathology conditions, demonstrates how important it is to avoid false positive and false negative predictions using the tree-based  `xgboost`  model.
 2. The popular  [open-source library  `sklearn`](https://scikit-learn.org/stable/modules/model_evaluation.html)  provides information about common metrics and how to use them.
 3. [This entry from the AWS Machine Learning blog](https://aws.amazon.com/blogs/machine-learning/making-accurate-energy-consumption-predictions-with-amazon-forecast/)  demonstrates the importance of choosing the correct model evaluation metrics for making accurate energy consumption estimates using Amazon Forecast.

+# Step 5 : Model Inference
+Congratulations!
+You're ready to deploy your model.

+Once you have trained your model, have evaluated its effectiveness, and are satisfied with the results, you're ready to generate predictions on real-world problems using unseen data in the field.
+In machine learning, this process is often called  **inference**.
+## Iterative Process
+Even after you deploy your model, you're always monitoring to make sure your model is producing the kinds of results that you expect.
+Tthere may be times where you reinvestigate the data, modify some of the parameters in your model training algorithm, or even change the model type used for training